cowdao-grants/cow-shed/README.md

 forge test
 ```

-By default it selects a free RPC for testing.
-You can manually specify it if it reveals to be unreliable by exporting the environmental variable `MAINNET_ARCHIVE_NODE_URL`.
+By default, it uses a free RPC for testing.
+To use your own, set the `MAINNET_ARCHIVE_NODE_URL` environment variable.

 You can also run only local tests with: